-3.3 We shall not provide you with any advice on the merits or suitability of you entering into this Agreement or any trade and will never provide you with any investment advice, although we may at our discretion provide you with generic or factual information from time to time on the terminology and procedures involved with such trades or concerning factual financial data.
+3.3 We are not authorised to provide investment advice.
+We will not make personal recommendations or advise on the merits of buying or selling or taking any action in relation to any transaction.
+We may at our discretion, provide you with generic or factual information from time to time on the terminology and procedures involved with such trades or concerning factual financial data.
 You should rely on your own judgement when deciding whether or not to enter into any trade contemplated by this Agreement.

 3.4 When we execute an order on your behalf, we will act in accordance with our Order Execution Policy.
 A summary of our current Order Execution Policy is available online.

 3.5 We will enter into all trades as principal and not as an agent for any other person.
 Unless otherwise agreed with us, you will also enter into all trades as principal and not as an agent for any other person.